Ministry of Information & Broadcasting (Pakistan): Press Council of Pakistan

-Statutory Bodies

-Federal Land Commission

-Federal Land Commission (FLC) is a statutory body of the Federal Government created in 1972.
-Federal Land Commission has been committed to the introduction and implementation of Land Reforms in the country.
-Federal Land Commission is performing its judicial functions as a Tribunal, sitting severally, provided with concurrent and revisionary powers.

-Organizations

-Aiwan-i-Iqbal Lahore

-Aiwan-e-Iqbal` Complex is a monumental building constructed in Lahore to portray a semblance of Iqbal`s philosophical thought and message for Muslim Ummah by providing sustained financial resources for the Activating and the Projects of the Iqbal Academy Pakistan.

-Quaid-i-Azam Academy

-The Quaid-i-Azam Academy is an institution of the Pakistan Government to promote the study and understanding of the personality and work of Quaid-i-Azam Muhammad Ali Jinnah, his associates, the Pakistan Movement and of the various aspects of Pakistan.

 Corporations

 Associated Press of Pakistan

 Associated Press of Pakistan (APP) is a government-operated national news agency of Pakistan.
 It is not associated with the Associated Press agency (AP).

 Pakistan Broadcasting Corporation

 Pakistan Broadcasting Corporation also known as Radio Pakistan provides broadcasting services for general reception in all parts of Pakistan through Home and External Services for the purposes of disseminating information‚ education and entertainment through programmes.

 Pakistan Television Corporation

-Pakistan Television Corporation(PTV) is a public and commercial broadcasting television network.
+Pakistan Television Corporation (PTV) is a public and commercial broadcasting television network.

 Attached Departments

 Press Information Department

 Press Information Department is the principal department of Ministry of Information & Broadcasting headed by Principal Information Officer (PIO).
 PID is working since 1947 with the mission to establish an authentic source for timely dissemination of information to people through all forms of media.